princeton-computational-imaging/COS597D-Imaging-the-Invisible-Fall-2025/HW0-Installation/README.md

 In this initial assignment, the goals are:

 1. to set up a working programming environment using either conda environments.
-2. to get acclimated to the "pull, commit, push" development cycle for git.
-This course's programming assignments will be submitted via Github (all free-response questions will be submitted via Canvas).
-3. to get acclimated with Jupyter Lab, which is required for all assignments in this course.
+2. to get acclimated with Jupyter Lab, which is required for all assignments in this course.
-4. to get familiar with Latex homework template, which will be used throughout the quarter.

 **Please read through readme.md carefully**

 **After setting up the assignment environment, please look into the Jupyter notebook (*.ipynb)**

-**At the end, prepare a small report on Overleaf and submit the pdf to Canvas.
-Don't forget to PUSH your repository**

 ## Anaconda/Miniconda Environment Setup (Python Environment)